RobinMeis/TikSnatch/README.md

 # 🎬 TikSnatch

-**TikSnatch** is an automated tool to download and archive all public videos from a TikTok user.
+**TikSnatch** is an automated tool based on yt-dlp to download and archive all public videos from a TikTok user.
 It periodically checks the specified profile and saves any new uploads — ideal for backups, research, or offline access.

 ## 🚀 Features